nicholasdille/container-slides/120_kubernetes/30_ingress/host-port.md

 ![](120_kubernetes/30_ingress/host_port.drawio.svg) <!-- .element: style="float: right; width: 30%;" -->

-Host port is directly forwarded to container
+Host port is directly forwarded to pod

-One port per host per port
+Only available on the node where the pod is running

+Well-known ports can only be used once per node

 Typical for self-hosted clusters without load balancer

-XXX Host, path, TLS?
+Pod is responsible for request routing:

+- Filtering by host and port
+- TLS termination